 Would you like to learn more about all of the extra tools available in WPForms?
 In addition to tons of settings and customization options, WPForms has useful tools to extend your options even further.
-This includes moving your forms to other sites, importing forms from other plugins, and more.

-In this tutorial, we’ll cover all of the tools available in the WPForms plugin.
+This tutorial will cover all of the tools available in the WPForms plugin.

 Accessing WPForms Tools

 To access all of the tools available in WPForms, log in to your WordPress admin dashboard and go to WPForms » Tools.

 This page will automatically open to the Import tab.
 However, you can click on any tab at the top of the page to access the other tools.

 Accessing Import Tools

 Within WPForms, there are two import options.
 You can import WPForms from another site, or you can import forms from other plugins.